gu-fan/riv.vim/README.rst

 These features are for all reStructuredText files.

- :Sections_: Reveal section level and section number.
+ :Sections_: Showing section level and section number.
  :Lists_:    Creating lists that's auto numbered, auto leveled and auto indented.
  :Blocks_:   Highlighted and folded blocks.
  :Links_:    Jumping with links.
 Highlighted hovering links.